MichaelTzach/Coupons-Server/README.md

 # Coupons-Server

-This is the git repository for the Coupons production code.<br>
+This is the git repository for the Coupons production code.
-The site is running at http://coupons.zz.mu/3

-#Special Users
+# Special Users

 ### Admin User
     user: admin